saeedahmed12/example/README.md

-# Example Repository
-This is a sample repo, hello world! something change from before

-A third change
+# This # gives it a heading

+In this example-repo, started 10.18.18, I'll be putting in materials before I really learn how to use github.